liz-bagot/testrepository/README.md

 7. Funding, Contractor Model, and the Decred DAO
    - Decred Treasury
    - How Decred’s Contractor Model Works
+     - Working for the Decred DAE [Working for the Decred DAE](https://medium.com/@richardred/working-for-the-decred-dae-a9cfb17686fa)
    - How to Become a Contractor
    - What the Decred DAO Means